Salata Climate Policy Summer Internship Program

 Priority Areas: Transportation Electrification, Clean Energy

-Representative Owens serves as the House Vice-Chair of the Joint Committee on Emergency Preparedness and Management as well as the House Chair of the Clean Energy Legislative Caucus.
-He is a member of the Committees on Telecommunications, Utilities, and Energy; Financial Services; Global Warming and Climate Change; and Steering, Policy and Scheduling.
-Representative Owens is prioritizing bills that will transition the Commonwealth to a clean energy economy through transportation electrification and the phasing out of natural gas as a heat source.
-Learn more about Rep. Owens’ legislation here.
+Representative Steve Owens is currently starting his third term as the State Representative for the 29th Middlesex District, which includes most of the City of Watertown and parts of West Cambridge and North Cambridge.
+Last session, he served as the House Vice-Chair of the Joint Committee on Emergency Preparedness and Management as well as the House Chair of the Clean Energy Legislative Caucus.
+Representative Owens prioritizes bills that will transition the Commonwealth to a clean energy economy through transportation electrification and the phasing out of natural gas as a heat source as well as measures that protect the environment and individuals’ data privacy.

 Questions?
 Contact: oona_gaffney@harvard.edu